alallier/reload/README.md

   -d, --dir [dir]                    The directory to serve up.
 Defaults to current dir.
   -e, --exts [extensions]            Extensions separated by commas or pipes.
 Defaults to html,js,css.
   -p, --port [port]                  The port to bind to.
 Can be set with PORT env variable as well.
+Defaults to 8080 -r, --reload-delay [reload-delay]  The client side refresh time in milliseconds.
+Default is `300`.
+If wait is specified as true this delay becomes the delay of how long the pages waits to reload after the socket is reopened.
-Defaults to 8080 -r, --reload-delay [reload-delay] How long (ms) should the browser wait before reconnecting?
-You can also specify true, if you would like reload to wait until the server comes back up before reloading the page.
-Defaults to 300 ms.
+  -w, --wait [wait]                  Specify true, if you would like reload to wait until the server comes back up before reloading the page.
   -s, --start-page [start-page]      Specify a start page.
 Defaults to index.html.